-While the overwhelming majority of the matters litigated by Mr. Rahman on behalf of plaintiffs have resulted in substantial out‐of‐court, confidential settlements, some of Mr. Rahman’s most notable publically‐disclosable outcomes include:
+While the overwhelming majority of the matters litigated by Mr. Rahman on behalf of plaintiffs have resulted in substantial out-of-court, confidential settlements totaling in the tens of millions of dollars, some of Mr. Rahman’s most notable publically-disclosable outcomes include:

 - $4.65 Million settlement in nationwide wage and hour class and collective action on behalf of loan officers of major bank;